stevencox/midori/README.md

 ```

 ## Design

+Midori is a compiler comprising the classic phases:
+  * Lexical analysis scans an input document to generate a token stream
+  * A parser applies grammar productions to determine if the token stream is accepted by the language
+  * Productions are converted into an abstract syntax tree (AST), or structure describing each concept in the language
+  * Code generation (the emitter) generates an executable by processing the AST
+![image](https://user-images.githubusercontent.com/306971/136678115-dae6a844-a391-400d-bfdd-339ad0e4f567.png)

+### Parser
-Midori provided a chance to try Lark, a Python parser library I've been looking at for a while.
+Midori also provided a chance to try Lark, a Python parser library I've been looking at for a while.
 I've been using Pyparsing for years contentedly.
 But so far, I prefer Lark.
-More on that in a minute.
-First, an overview:

-![image](https://user-images.githubusercontent.com/306971/136678115-dae6a844-a391-400d-bfdd-339ad0e4f567.png)

-It could be confused with almost any compiler except for a couple of specifics:

-### Parser
+The two principal reasons for my positive review of Lark are the grammar syntax and its elegant support for abstract syntax trees.

 #### Grammar

-The two principal reasons for my positive review of Lark are the grammar syntax and its elegant support for abstract syntax trees.
+Midori's parser uses an LALR parser generated from a grammar described in [Lark's EBNF syntax](https://lark-parser.readthedocs.io/en/latest/grammar.html?highlight=ebnf#general-syntax-and-notes).

 [Lark](https://lark-parser.readthedocs.io/en/latest/index.html)'s grammar syntax is very elegant and compact.
-This is a big contrast to [Pyparsing](https://github.com/helxplatform/tranql/blob/master/src/tranql/grammar.py) where the grammar syntax is a hybrid domain specific language within Python.
+This is a contrast to [Pyparsing](https://github.com/helxplatform/tranql/blob/master/src/tranql/grammar.py) where the grammar syntax is a hybrid domain specific language within Python.
 This is the whole Midori parser:
 ```
 parser = Lark("""
     start: program